Durian

 The durian (/ˈdʊəriən/) is the edible fruit of several tree species belonging to the genus Durio.
 There are 30 recognised species, at least nine of which produce edible fruit.
-Durio zibethinus, native to Borneo and Sumatra, is the only species available on the international market.
+Durio zibethinus, native to Borneo, Sumatra, and the Malay Peninsula, is the only species available on the international market.
 It has over 300 named varieties in Thailand and over 200 in Malaysia as of 2021.
 Other species are sold in their local regions.

 Known in some regions as the "king of fruits", the durian is distinctive for its large size, strong odour, and thorn-covered rind.
 The fruit can grow as large as 30 cm long and 15 cm in diameter, and it typically weighs 1 to 3 kg.
 Its shape ranges from oblong to round, the colour of its husk from green to brown, and its flesh from pale yellow to red, depending on the species.
-The flavour of the flesh is complex with savoury notes; the texture, creamy and pudding-like.
+The flavour of the flesh is complex with savoury notes.
+The texture is creamy and pudding-like.

 Some people regard the durian as having a pleasantly sweet fragrance, whereas many others find the aroma overpowering and unpleasant.
 The persistence of its strong odour, which may linger for several days, has led some hotels and public transportation services in Southeast Asia, such as in Singapore and Bangkok, to ban the fruit.
 The flesh can be consumed at various stages of ripeness, and it is used to flavour a wide variety of sweet desserts and savoury dishes in Southeast Asian cuisines.
 The seeds can be eaten when cooked.